jsegovialightit/thirdchallenge/README.md

 ## Introduction

-This project is about PopCornTime! - Joaquin Segovia's Third Challenge.
+This project is about PopCornTime! app - Joaquin Segovia's Third Challenge.

 ## Built With